codenetix-ltd/laravel-crud-code-generator/README.md

 # Laravel 5.6 CRUD stubs classes generator

-This generator makes life easier and helps to develop our application much faster by skipping tedious creating CRUD classes manually.
+This generator makes life easier and helps to develop Laravel applications much faster by skipping tedious creation CRUD classes manually.
 Just run `php artisan make:crud Dog` and get ready to test code for your Dog entity!

 ## Supported structures out of the box